zhendrikse/tdd/tdd-katas/game-of-life/README.md

 | `game-of-life-python`| A straight forward object oriented solution in Python |
 | `game-of-life-java`  | A strictly functional solution in Java                |

+In addition, one may play with the boundary conditions:

+- Implement a game with finite boundaries
+- Implement a game where both the left and right as well as the top and bottom boundaries are glued together
+- Implement a game without boundaries, i.e. an infinite playfield

 # References

 - [Functional solutions](http://programmablelife.blogspot.com/search/label/conways-game-of-life) to Game of Life